eaesquivelg/AmphibiaPhyologeny/README.md

 ## How to Use the Program

+You will find the set of genes that we used for this project inside the `Genes/` directory.

 You can reproduce the full analysis by running the `MasterScript.sh` inside the `Genes/` directory.

 ## References